Second Undergraduate Degree Admissions

 If you have completed a bachelor’s degree previously at UW–Madison or another institution and you are interested in pursuing a second bachelor’s degree, you will need to apply using the UW System Application.

 The College of Engineering and the School of Business do not accept applications from second undergraduate degree-seeking students.
 Second undergraduate degree applicants to the non-accelerated professional nursing program in the School of Nursing may only apply for the fall term.
+For the Nursing accelerated BSN program you may only apply to the Summer term.
+Applying to the accelerated BSN program disqualifies a candidate from also applying to the traditional BSN program during the same calendar year.
 Applicants to the College of Letters and Science will be notified of whether they are eligible to pursue a second undergraduate degree.

 The fall and spring term applications open August 1.
 The following deadlines pertain to both domestic and international applicants.
 Applications are due by 11:59 p.m.
 Pacific time on the noted deadline dates.